mayabenowitz/Origins/README.md

 This is the *beginning* of the New Earth.

-The next phase is the **Divine Co-Creation of Divine technology that disappears into the elevation of all life.** (Yes, art is a technology too!)
+The next phase is the **Divine Co-Creation of Divine technology that disappears into the elevation of all life.**

+Yes, art is a technology too!
+And so is a hug, being kind, listening in warmth, etc. We call these Divine (metabolic) energy technologies.
+They are the spells of the energy healers.
+Always support the healers!

 ---